Sewing Machines with recognizable

 Any sewing machine with a serial # above 50,000 would be considered

 "Late" and relatively common.
-In other words, your Wheeler & Wilson,
+In other words, your Wheeler &

-the 6 or 7 digit range is what I am referring to.
-The machine
+with a serial number in the 6 or 7 digit range is considered common.

 It is important to understand that it is not just

-the name which determines the desirability or
+the age, or name that determines the desirability or

 value of antique sewing machines.
 It is a combination of factors,

-including the vintage,
+including the name,

 simple fact that your sewing machine is old does not mean it is